What is BrandJacking? – Part II

 Let people order from your website.
 Make sure that they can view your menu and order directly from you!
 There are 2 ways of doing this.
 The first is to build the ordering system directly into your website and the second is to use an online ordering solution like the one Paper2Apps offers.
 The system integrates with your existing website and Facebook pages.
 The second option is generally cheaper (even in the long run), we charge a flat monthly fee for the solution.
 It will cost you less than a cup of coffee per day!

 - Start competing in AdWords to protect your brand

 Although it might seem silly to advertise your company name or brand, it is a way to directly compete with the CBOO systems.

-Another way to look at it is if a customer is searching for your business name/brand, chances are they want to buy you product/service!
-If the customer orders through a commission based online ordering system then you will be paying somewhere between $4-$15 in commission (on orders between $40-$100).
+Another way to look at it is if a customer is searching for your business name/brand, chances are they want to buy your product/service!
+If the customer orders through a commission-based online ordering system then you will be paying somewhere between $4-$15 in commission (on orders between $40-$100).
 If you spend $2 for the click and they order from your site, then you are saving yourself the commission.
 It might sound like a small amount, but it does add up.
 Why would CBOO companies do this if it wasn’t making them money?

-The great thing with AdWords campaign is that you can see whether it is yielding results.
+The great thing with the AdWords campaign is that you can see whether it is yielding results.
 If you are not closing sales and it isn’t worth the investment, you can change strategies without investing large sums of money.